 Big Blue’s bragging rights come courtesy of a new IDC report on enterprise cloud computing, which reported that IBM, HP, Cisco, and AT&T are the preferred infrastructure-as-a-service (IaaS) providers, topping the likes of Amazon Web Services, Microsoft, or Rackspace.
 The report says, “buyers selected IBM as their overall top preference among providers they believe can most effectively provision IaaS, whether private or public.
 Following IBM in the top spots were Cisco, HP, AT&T, and Google.”

 The “duh” survey comes from Juniper Networks, which found that the shift to cloud services increasingly requires changes in network infrastructure to support the rollout.
 While 22% percent of respondents have not needed to overhaul their network infrastructure to accommodate a cloud platform, 73% did, according to the Forrester/Juniper survey.
 Major challenges related to hybrid cloud rollouts included network security (50%), bandwidth and performance (both 42%), along with reliability (39%).

-Research and Markets predicts that hybrid cloud market — the combination of public and private cloud computing — will grow at a CAGR of 30.16% over the 2013-2018 period.
-Amazon Web Services, Microsoft, Rackspace and VMware are expected to dominate the market.
+Research and Markets predict that hybrid cloud market — the combination of public and private cloud computing — will grow at a CAGR of 30.16% over the 2013-2018 period.
+Amazon Web Services, Microsoft, Rackspace, and VMware are expected to dominate the market.

 Speaking of Rackspace, the long-time runner-up to AWS in the cloud infrastructure space has hired Morgan Stanley to look at strategic options, ranging from partnership to acquisition.
 The competition has gotten a lot hotter with the mega-vendors throwing out billion-dollar cloud investment announcements i.e. Cisco and IBM, at an accelerating pace.